Southern strategy: Role of churches

-Certain denominations show strong preferences, by membership, for certain political parties, particularly evangelicals for the GOP and historically black churches for the Democratic Party, and voter guides exist, either designed for distribution by churches or easily available for that.
-As a consequence, churches have played a key role in support of the Southern strategy, especially Southern Baptists.
+Certain Christian denominations show strong preferences, by both membership and publicly expressed views, for certain political parties, particularly evangelicals for the Republican party and historically black churches for the Democratic Party.
+Additionally, voter guides are either designed for distribution by specific churches or are made easily available.
+Consequently, churches have played a key role in support of the Southern strategy, particularly Southern Baptists.
 Black Baptists, on the other hand, served as a source of resistance to Jim Crow through parallel institutions, intellectual traditions, and activism which extend into the present day.

 Shifts in strategy (1990s and 2000s)

+Democrats held a majority of the US House and US Senate seats in the south after the 1992 elections.
+However, the Republicans gain a 64 to 61 control in the US House and 13 to 9 control in the US Senate after the 1994 elections.

+Richard Shelby, who was elected to the US Senate in 1986 as a conservative Democrat with a minority of the white vote, joined the Republicans after the 1994 election.

+Ten of the twelve Democrats who served as Speaker or Minority Leader between 1891 and 1961 were from the south.
+Southerners held at least one leadership position during the Democratic control of Congress in the later half of the 20th century.
+The Republican leaders of the 104th United States Congress (Newt Gingrich, Dick Armey, and Tom DeLay) were all from the south.
+Trent Lott, a southerner, replaced Alan Simpson as the party's whip in the US Senate and later became the Majority Leader in 1996.

 In the mid-1990s, the Republican Party made major attempts to court African American voters, believing that the strength of religious values within the African American community and the growing number of affluent and middle-class African Americans would lead this group increasingly to support Republican candidates.
 In general, these efforts did not significantly increase African American support for the Republican Party.
 Few African Americans voted for George W. Bush and other national Republican candidates in the 2004 elections, although he attracted a higher percentage of black voters (15%) to identify as Republican than had any GOP candidate since Dwight D. Eisenhower (24%).
 In his article "The Race Problematic, the Narrative of Martin Luther King Jr., and the Election of Barack Obama", Dr. Rickey Hill argued that Bush implemented his own Southern Strategy by exploiting "the denigration of the liberal label to convince white conservatives to vote for him.
 Bush's appeal was to the same racist tropes that had been used since the Goldwater and Nixon days."